 Arlen’s journey began in Corpus Christi, Texas as the youngest of 13 children in a household.
 He suffered from severe depression and anxiety during his childhood years.
 Arlen was also diagnosed with dyslexia and A.D.D. at an early age.
-But he was not convinced of his doctors’ diagnoses and set out to discover the meaning of life on his own.
+But he was not convinced of his doctors’ diagnoses.

 Despite being a four-year varsity letter man, Arlen’s performance waned during his junior and senior years.
 His inner struggles continued festering without resolution.
 Astrology and theater became Arlen’s elixirs during his senior year.
 He attended college and played for the school’s soccer team.
 But he knew this was not his life’s purpose.
 Arlen left college and his soccer career after one year to pursue film in Los Angeles.